James B. Edwards College of Dental Medicine

 In addition to clinical experiences at the Pediatric Dentistry Postgraduate Clinic, the Department of Pediatric Dentistry and Orthodontics also provides pediatric dental and orthodontic lectures and seminars in the main College of Dental Medicine Sciences Building.
 Located in the MUSC complex about a two minute walk from the Clinic, the College of Dental Medicine primarily serves as the pre-doctoral dental student classroom and laboratory site.
 Residents may provide supportive care on a rotational basis over the course of the program in a teaching role for dental students in the pre-doctoral curriculum.

-Faculty offices are located at 30 Bee Street in the MUSC complex, across the street from the James B. Edwards Dental Clinic.
+Faculty offices are located at 173 Ashley Avenue, BSB 347, in the MUSC complex, adjacent to the James B. Edwards Dental Clinic.

 MUSC Hospital Dentistry Clinic